Yes.

 Alongside a spot for emergency contact info, the form has three bits of legalese which basically say that:

-• You’re participating at your own risk & will not sue me
+• You’re participating at your own risk & will not sue us

-• You’re ok with your likeness being included in project documentation
+• You’re ok with being included in project documentation

-• You’re ok with my using any documentation/media that you share with me for telling the story of the project
+• You’re ok with us using any documentation/media that you share with us for telling the story of the project

 Almost.
 The walk is a rain or shine kind of thing, with intimidating weather forecasts sometimes leading to some of the spectacular experiences.
 Please make sure that you are appropriately equipped for the day’s forecast.